juanico10/Pihole_list/README.md

 :three: In this section we are going to see the most important options of the command.
 You can choose the options that you consider most convenient.

+Certbot supports a lot of command line options.
+Here’s the full list, from `certbot --help all`:

  :point_right: 3.1 You can add as many domains as you wish with the `--domain` variable.
 Example:
   | Description | example |
   | :-- | :-- |